 Pre-optometry students are required to take the Optometry Admission Test (OAT).
 This test may be taken in February of the junior year or in October prior to the fall for which entry is being sought.
-Schools of veterinary medicine usually accept either the Veterinary College Admission Test (VCAT) or the MCAT.
-Some also accept the general Graduate Record Exam (GRE).
+Schools of veterinary medicine usually accept either the Graduate Record Exam (GRE) or the MCAT.
 Students should begin to select possible optometry or veterinary schools early in their undergraduate careers in order to prepare for the specific requirements of their choice.